abhiramasonny/jaithon/packages/jainum/README.md

 program written against numpy translates line for line, with one exception that is worth reading before anything else.

+## A GPU is not optional

+Storage is one float32 Metal buffer per allocation and every operation below is a kernel, so constructing an `NDArray` on a machine without a device raises rather than falling back to the host. `nn.is_available()` is the question to ask first; `nn.device_name()`, `nn.device_count()` and `nn.set_device(index)` are the rest of that surface, and `set_device` has to be called before the first array exists.

+## Namespaces

+Three parts of the library are namespaces rather than flat names, exactly as they are in numpy — `nn.linalg.solve`, `nn.random.default_rng`, `nn.fft.rfft`.
+Everything else is flat: `nn.zeros`, `nn.argmax`, `nn.concatenate`.
+Each
+module is also importable on its own, so `from jainum.reduce import argmax` keeps working; the facade in `mod.jai` is for callers who want the package rather than one file.

 ## Indexing does not use slice syntax

 `a[1:3]` does not work, and it does not fail in a way that suggests an